ximenafernandez/Flow-Discrete-Morse-Theory/README.md

+#Localization and discrete Morse Theory.
-A development of the theory of Localization and discrete Morse Theory.
+A development of the computation of the Flow category, regular acyclic matchings and Critical posets that recover the homotopy type of a regular CW-complex.